Jackclarke95/into-the-west/README.md

 REACT_APP_DISCORD_WEBHOOK_URL={found in Discord Server}
 ```

-The values for the above snippet can be found in Project Settings in the [Firebase Console](https://console.firebase.google.com/)
+The Firebase values for the above snippet can be found in Project Settings in the [Firebase Console](https://console.firebase.google.com/project/into-the-west-5869d/settings/general/web:ZmZjN2FiYzYtZWU2Ni00NDk1LTg3OWMtNTQ1OTczOWEwNmUz/), and the Discord Webhook can be found in the Discord Server.

 ## Continuous Development and Integration